 In this list, you can:

 |Preview||Preview the Video by clicking on the thumbnail in the "Preview" column.|

-Change the details of a Video by clicking the blue "edit" button.
+Change the details of a video by clicking the "Edit" button.

 |Duplicate||Create a copy of the Video.|

 Delete multiple videos.
-Click on the video you want to delete and press on the delete button of just one.
+Select the videos you want to delete and press the Bulk Delete button at the bottom of the listing.

 Adding a Video